lucenera/turris-user-docs/docs/geek/btrfs_turris1x.md

-Next step is to execute the `btrfs_migrate` command, which is a script that will make sure that you want to really want to wipe all the data on microSD card and afterward format it is to Btrfs.
+Next step is to execute the `btrfs_migrate` command, which is a script that will make sure that you want to really want to wipe all the data on microSD card and afterward it will format the card to Btrfs.
 Then it will copy all the current content on the NAND (internal storage) to microSD card and set U-boot environment to boot from microSD card.